pbearne/performance/plugins/optimization-detective/readme.txt

 **Filter:** `od_breakpoint_max_widths` (default: [480, 600, 782])

-Filters the breakpoint max widths to group URL metrics for various viewports.
+Filters the breakpoint max widths to group URL Metrics for various viewports.
 Each number represents the maximum width (inclusive) for a given breakpoint.
 So if there is one number, 480, then this means there will be two viewport groupings, one for 0<=480, and another >480.
 If instead there were three provided breakpoints (320, 480, 576) then this means there will be four groups:

  1. 0-320 (small smartphone)
  2. 321-480 (normal smartphone)